ilokesto/sicilian/README.md

 # CreateForm

-The CreateForm class takes an initialization object that includes initValue and generates a formController object, which is essential for managing form state.
-Sicilian provides opt-in features through the validator, validateOn, and clearFormOn properties of the initialization object.
+The CreateForm class takes an initialization object and generates a formController object, which is necessary for managing form state. sicilian provides opt-in features through the initValue, validator, validateOn, and clearFormOn properties of the initialization object.

+* initValue: Used when an input needs an initial value.
 * validator: Specifies how to validate each input value.
-* validateOn: Defines when the specified validation method should be applied.
-* clearFormOn: Automatically resets the form at a predetermined time.

-The formController object contains various properties and methods required for managing form state.
-Each method will be discussed in detail in the following sections.
+More details on each validation method will be covered below.
+* validateOn: Defines when validation should be applied.
+Currently, input values can be validated when the form is submitted ("submit"), when the input loses focus ("blur"), or when the input changes ("change").
+It is also possible to apply multiple validation triggers simultaneously by passing an array.
+* clearFormOn: Unlike other form management libraries, sicilian retains user input even when navigating to a different page.
+Therefore, if a form needs to be reset in certain situations, clearFormOn can be used.
+The currently supported reset triggers are when the form is submitted ("submit") and when the route changes ("routeChange").
+Like validateOn, multiple reset triggers can be applied simultaneously using an array.

 ```ts
 const signUpFormController = new CreateForm({